Jrahimin/docker-mongo-dummy-user/README.md

-# User Registration Flask App
+# User Registration Docker and Flask Example

 User is registered with a sentence and number of tokens.Sentence can be updated soending tokens and get fetched.